-8.2.12 GPS Antenna Offset
+10.2.9 GPS Antenna Offset

 The GPS antenna offset is used in conjunction with the length and width to manage taxiway conflicts.
-A typical GPS does not report the geographic position of the center of the aircraft, or even the tip of the nose of the aircraft; instead, it usually reports the location of the actual GPS antenna

-(not the GPS receiver).
-In normal flight operation, this distinction is of no importance at all, but when ADS-B is used to manage ground operations, a significant offset in antenna position could mean the aircraft footprint is not in the same place as the ADS-B reported position.
+A typical GPS does not report the geographic position of the center of the aircraft, or even the tip of the nose of the aircraft; instead, it usually reports the location of the actual GPS antenna (not the GPS receiver).
+In normal flight operation, this distinction is of no importance at all, but if ADS-B is used to manage taxiway conflicts, a significant offset in antenna position could mean the aircraft footprint is not in the same place as the ADS-B reported position.
 Although the GPS Antenna Offset is primarily intended for position correction on large transport aircraft, General Aviation aircraft can also have a significant offset.
 For example, if the aircraft has a long tail boom and the GPS antenna is on top of the tail, the GPS position could be 4 meters or more from the nose of the aircraft.

 GPS Antenna Lateral Offset from roll axis (Meters) GPS Antenna Longitudinal Offset from aircraft nose (Meters)

-0 0 to 60 in 2 Meter increments
+0 0 to 60 Meters in 2 Meter

-Left 2
+Left 2 increments

 Left 4

 Right 2

 Right 4

 Right 6

-8.3 Installation
+10.3 Installation